-5.18.3.4 A Market Participant with a Generator in a Mothball Outage is subject to the provisions of Section 5.18.4.3 of this Services Tariff unless it timely returns its Generator to service as the term 'timely return' is described in Section 5.18.4.2 of this Services Tariff.
-A Market Participant with a Generator in a Mothball Outage shall provide temporary use of its Generator's interconnection point, in accordance with Section 5.18.5 of this Services Tariff, when a transmission solution using the Generator's interconnection point has been selected as either the Gap Solution or to resolve a reliability issue on a non-New York State Bulk

-Power Transmission Facility arising during the Generator's outage.
+5.18.3.4 A Market Participant with a Generator in a Mothball Outage shall timely return the Generator to service to resolve a reliability issue, in accordance with Section 5.18.4, as the term 'timely return' is described in Section 5.18.4.2 of this Services Tariff.
+A Market Participant with a Generator in a Mothball Outage shall provide temporary use of its Generator's interconnection point, in accordance with Section 5.18.5 of this Services Tariff, when a transmission solution using the Generator's interconnection point has been selected as either the Gap Solution or to resolve a reliability issue on a non-New York State Bulk Power Transmission Facility arising during the Generator's outage.
 The Transmission Owner shall provide that power to the station remains available notwithstanding its temporary use of the Generator's interconnection point.